thingsboard/thingsboard.github.io/docs/edge/install/docker.md

 You may configure your system to use Google public DNS servers.
 See corresponding [Linux](https://developers.google.com/speed/public-dns/docs/using#linux) and [Mac OS](https://developers.google.com/speed/public-dns/docs/using#mac_os) instructions.

-**Note** If you see errors related to edge is not able to connect to database, for example
+**NOTE** If you see errors related to edge is not able to connect to database, for example

 ```bash
 Caused by: org.postgresql.util.PSQLException: Connection to localhost:5432 refused.
 Check that the hostname and port are correct and that the postmaster is accepting TCP/IP connections.